gaurav-php/zend-framework-2-doctrine-2-skeleton/README.md

 - Bower
 - Grunt
 - Bootstrap
+- A ready to use User entity
+- ModelInterface

 The configuration file for Doctrine2 is stored in: config/autoload/global.php

+Please note: ensure you have 'npm' as an alias for NodeJS components.

 There are some pre-defined Grunt tasks ready to use straight away: